 Blog - Remains of the day

 About the book: “The book analyses the development and principal features of this capitalist realism as a lived ideological framework.
-Using examples from politics, films, fiction, work and education, it argues that capitalist realism colours all areas of contemporary experience.
-But it will also show that, because of a number of inconsistencies and glitches internal to the capitalist reality program capitalism in fact is anything but realistic.”
+Using examples from politics, films, fiction, work, and education, it argues that capitalist realism colours all areas of contemporary experience.
+But it will also show that because of a number of inconsistencies and glitches internal to the capitalist reality program capitalism in fact is anything but realistic.”
 (Fischer, 2009)

-In a capitalist realist system, expressions of opposition to the socio-political situation, from Nirvana to The Hunger Games, are always-already transformed by the smooth logic of capitalism into its very products for sale.
+In a capitalist realist system, expressions of opposition to the socio-political situation, from Nirvana to The Hunger Games, are always already transformed by the smooth logic of capitalism into its very products for sale.
 “Success only means failure, since to succeed would only mean that you were the new meat on which the system could feed.”
 (Fischer, 2009)

 “Is there no alternative?”
 (Fischer, 2009)

-Auto-surveillance – More time and energy is spent on generation and messaging of representations rather than on the official goals of the work itself.
+Auto-surveillance – More time and energy is spent on the generation and messaging of representations rather than on the official goals of the work itself.
 (Fischer, 2009)

 Marketization of education – students are the consumers and the product.
 (Fischer, 2009)